-The seating layout is 2 x 2 in three alternating rows.
-Seats are covered in net fabric, with a doona and pillow provided, and from outside they look like a carbon space pod.
+The seating layout ono this flight was the older style 2 x 2 in three alternating rows.
+Business seats are covered in net fabric, with a doona and pillow provided, and from outside they look like a carbon space pod.

 Our two seats were in a middle row, and as we struggled to find convenient spaces to stow the gear we might need during the flight (laptops and personal items we didn’t want to put in an overhead locker) we looked with envy at people in the rows nearer the windows, where they have a whole storage compartment at their disposal.

 At five foot zero, Caren found she was a tad vertically challenged when it came to opening the overhead locker.
 At 5ft 8in, I had no issues here, so decided to help a mate out and open the overhead locker for her when needed during the flight.
 You’re welcome, Caren!